 Ambulatory ECG Monitoring System

 The TruVue system consists of a patient-worn ECG recording device, a hand held device that receives and analyzes the information from the recording device.
-The hand held device then transmits the data real time to the BioMedical Systems headquarters in St. Louis where the data is analyzed further and formatted for easy access by the physician.
+The hand held device then transmits the data in real time to the BioMedical Systems headquarters in St. Louis where the data is analyzed further and formatted for easy access by the physician.

 Porticos and Device Solutions worked closely to optimize placement efficiency to create the smallest package possible.
 For both units this was especially important because power consumption requirements to support a 30 day transmission period necessitated a large battery cell.
 Porticos engineers created the 3D CAD data using Unigraphics software.